oraibalmegdadi/BuildingAnalysis/README.md

 5. **Statistics:**
    - ** Statistics:**  `.txt` and  `.json` files are generated for each image containing detailed statistics, including:
-     -Location (if provided in metadata)
+     - Location (if provided in metadata)
      - Total number of windows.
      - Average window dimensions.
      - Floor height.
      - Window coverage percentage.